ekoka/vue-d3-sunburst/README.md

 # vue-d3-sunburst

-### A Vue.js Sunburst Component
+### A D3.js Zoombable Sunburst as a Vue.js Component

-This is a D3 re-implementation of the Zoomable Sunburst chart inspired by Mike Bostock's notebook at [https://observablehq.com/@d3/zoomable-sunburst](https://observablehq.com/@d3/zoomable-sunburst).
+This is a D3.js re-implementation of the Zoomable Sunburst chart inspired by Mike Bostock's notebook at [https://observablehq.com/@d3/zoomable-sunburst](https://observablehq.com/@d3/zoomable-sunburst).

 The code in the component is organized to emphasize clarity.
 It is also heavily commentted to explain what is being done and why.
 My hope is that it makes it a bit more scrutable for anyone deciding to reuse and customize it.